AxelSierra1/set-data-structure/README.md

 ## Features

 Set Operations:
--Union
+- Union
--Intersection
+- Intersection
--Difference
+- Difference
--Symmetric Difference
+- Symmetric Difference

 Element Operations:
--Insert elements into a set
+- Insert elements into a set
--Search for an element in a set
+- Search for an element in a set
--Remove elements from a set
+- Remove elements from a set
--Display the set
+- Display the set
--Sort the set
+- Sort the set

 ## Structure
 ```